Wisconsin growers can vote on potato board nominees until June 16

-Three nominees to the Wisconsin Industry Potato Board have been certified, and potato growers have until June 16 to vote on the candidates.
+Three nominees to the Wisconsin Industry Potato Board have been certified.
+Potato growers have until June 16 to vote on three candidates.

 The trio was certified by the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) and nominated during the period that ended March 28.